lxs602/Chinese-Mandarin-Dictionaries/README.md

 The concordance was generated using <a href=https://github.com/lostchristmas0/word_line_concordance_application>word_line_concordance_app</a>, by lostchristmas0.
 <br>
 <br><b>Choice of Text</b><br></b>
 The CUV was chosen as it is widely used, in the public domain, and available already segmented by Strong's numbers.
-For similar reasons, the WEB-BE is a free, accurate and also readable English version. <br><br>The KJV is also free, but is not recommended for those without a very good use of English.<br>
+For similar reasons, the WEB-BE is a free, accurate and also readable English version. <br><br>The KJV is also free, but is not recommended for those without a very good use of English.<br><br>
 <b>Related Texts</b><br>
 Another project which may be of interest is this <i><a href=https://github.com/michaelchanwahyan/Bible>Chinese-English comparison Bible</a></i> by michaelchanwahyan, which has several free English and Chinese versions.
 <br><br>